Virginia Criminal Witness Lawyer

 Why Contact An Attorney

-The police may tell an individual that they are not the focus of the investigation in an effort to get them to lower their guard, and then ask them a series of incriminating questions which will lead to criminal charges.
+The police in NoVa may tell an individual that they are not the focus of the investigation in an effort to get them to lower their guard, and then ask them a series of incriminating questions which will lead to criminal charges.
 Most people are not aware that the police are allowed to lie to you and deceive you in order to gain evidence against you.

 Police are trained in tactics for tricking people into providing incriminating information, including getting them to make inconsistent statements.
 An individual should simply not talk to police officers who are expert in this kind of area and have skills that can be used to the detriment of the defendant, without the help and advice of a lawyer who is familiar with these scenarios.